bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/covenants.md

 Yeah, in an ideal world I think so.
 I mean there is still a trade-off to make.

 What we didn't talk about already is in the case where you've got one of these cold channels, you deposit some funds there, and then you call the LSP that it's a channel with and say - "I'd like to start using it please", and they don't respond for whatever reason, then you need to move from that address to another one, because as part of the assurances that you need to provide to the LSP that you're not going to rug them, that means that the only routes to spending the cold channel are the cooperative case, which is the multi-sig like now, or the "something's gone wrong and I need to move on" case, which adds a time lock, which is how he's got an assurance that you can't rug pull him.

 So if he doesn't respond, you do need to make an on-chain transaction and move to another address.
 So we will still have to factor that in, but hopefully with a professional LSP, this is a very rare occurrence, like in the Phoenix situation.
-Phoenix is so tightly integrated with async, they're not ever going to be offline, it shouldn't really ever be an issue.
+Phoenix is so tightly integrated with ACINQ, they're not ever going to be offline, it shouldn't really ever be an issue.
 But you do need to have that in the back pocket somewhere like how you would resolve that.
 But it should be quite rare and it's kind of no worse than today where you have an on-chain balance that you still can't use without spending some money on another transaction anyway.